 The number of Units the REIT is authorized to issue is unlimited.
-Subject to the rules of any applicable stock exchange on which the Units are listed and applicable securities laws, the REIT may, in its sole discretion, issue additional Units from time to time (including pursuant to any existing incentive compensation plan or that may be introduced in the future), and the interests of the holders of Units may be diluted thereby.
+Subject to the rules of any applicable stock exchange on which the Units are listed and applicable securities laws, the REIT may, in its sole discretion, issue additional Units from time to time (including, without limitation, pursuant to the REIT's securities-based compensation plan or any other incentive compensation plan that may be introduced in the future), and the interests of the holders of Units may be diluted thereby.